-- (a) The Employer may require drug and/or alcohol testing under the following conditions: - (i) a test may be administered in the event that two supervisors have reasonable cause to believe that an employee has reported to work under the influence of or is at work under the influence of drugs or alcohol. - (ii) a test may be required if an employee is involved in a workplace accident or fighting; - (iii) a test may be required as part of a follow-up to counseling or rehabilitation for substance abuse for up to a one year period. - (b) Employees to be tested will be required to sign a consent form and chain of custody form, assuring proper documentation and accuracy.
-If an employee refuses to sign a consent form authorizing the test, he or she will be subject to termination. - (c) Drug and alcohol testing will be conducted by an independent laboratory accredited by the NIDA or any successor agency, and may consist of either blood or urine tests, or both.
+(a) The Employer may require drug and/or alcohol testing under the following conditions:

+(i) a test may be administered in the event that two supervisors have reasonable cause to believe that an employee has reported to work under the influence of or is at work under the influence of drugs or alcohol.

+(ii) a test may be required if an employee is involvedin a workplace accident or fighting;

+(iii) a test may be required as part of a follow-up to counseling or rehabilitation for substance abuse for up to a one year period.

+(b) Employees to be tested will be required to sign a consent form and chain of custody form, assuring proper documentation and accuracy.
+If an employee refuses to sign a consent form authorizing the test, he or she shall be subject to termination.

+(c) Drug and alcohol testing will be conducted by an independent laboratory accredited by the NIDA or any successor agency, and may consist of either blood or urine tests, or both.
 The Employer reserves the right to utilize a breathalyzer to test for the presence of alcohol, in lieu of other clinical testing.

-- (d) Laboratory testing procedures will conform to the procedures specified in the NIDA guidelines for Federal workplace testing programs dated April 11, 1988 and as maybe amended hereafter by the relevant agency of the Department of Health and Human Services. - (e) Initial and confirmatory test results which meet or exceed the cutoff levels or drugs set forth in the NIDA guidelines (and as they may be amended) shall be regarded as "positive," and shall, except with respect to cannabis as set forth in Section 18.3, presumptively establish that the tested employee was under the influence of drugs. - (f) Initial and confirmatory (or breathalyzer) test results which meet or exceed the level of blood alcohol established in the Illinois Motor Vehicle Act as legal intoxication shall presumptively establish that the tested employee was under the influence of alcohol. - (g) The cost of initial and confirmatory testing will be borne by the Employer. - (h) Drug and alcohol test results shall be reported to the Commissioner of Personnel or his designee in the manner to be prescribed by the Commissioner.
+(d) Laboratory testing procedures will conform to the procedures specified in the NTDA guidelines for federal workplace drug testing programs, dated April 11, 1988, and as may be amended hereafter by the relevant agency of the Department of Health and Human Services.

+(e) Initial and confirmatory test results which meet or exceed the cutoff levels for drugs set forth in the NIDA guidelines (and as they may be amended) shall be regarded as "positive," and shall, except with respect to cannabis as set forth in Section 20.3, presumptively establish that the tested employee was under the influence of drugs.

+(f) Initial and confirmatory (or breathalyzer) test results which meet or exceed the level of blood alcohol established in the Illinois Motor Vehicle Act as legal intoxication shall presumptively establish that the tested employee was under the influence of alcohol.

+(g) The cost of initial and confirmatory testing will be borne by the Employer.

+(h) Drug and alcohol test results shall be reported to the Commissioner of Personnel or his designee in the manner to be prescribed by the Commissioner.
 The applicant or incumbent shall be notified of the test results in writing.
-The Commissioner will inform the applicable department head of any employee who tests positive for alcohol or drugs, who in turn will initiate disciplinary proceedings under Section 18.3 above.
+The Commissioner will inform the applicable department head of any employee who tests positive for alcohol or drugs, who in turn will initiate disciplinary proceedings under Section 20.3 above.